Guided Walks Scotland

 What should I pack for a Scotland walking holiday?

-How many people are usually in a guided walking group?
+How many people are in each group?